plone/documentation/about/reading.rst

 Dash
 ----

-..note:: If you have already installed the **old** Plone 4 docset via the community repository in Dash, please remove it, we do not support this anymore.
+.. note:: If you have already installed the **old** Plone 4 docset via the community repository in Dash, please remove it, we do not support this anymore.

 In order to get the docsets into Dash you have to subscribe to our *docset feed*.